Policy 3G: Appointments and Evaluations of University Staff

 - The chair of the Board of Regents for the university counsel and secretary of the Board of Regents

-- The chair of the Regent Audit Committee for the director of internal audit
+- The chair of the Regent Audit Committee for the associate vice president of internal audit

 - The chair of the Regent Budget and Finance committee for the university treasurer